Quickstart - IntelliCode team completions - AI-assisted IntelliSense suggestions based on your code

 To train team completions on your repo, follow these steps:

-- Upon successful creation of the model, it will be automatically downloaded to Visual Studio.
+Upon successful creation of the model, the model will be automatically downloaded to Visual Studio.
 You can track the model’s progress by opening the Output Window and switching to IntelliCode in the dropdown.

-Enable the following settings in Tools > Option > IntelliCode.
+Ensure these options are enabled the following settings in Tools > Option > IntelliCode.
+They are enabled by default in Visual Studio 2019 16.8 and higher.

 - Acquire team models for completions

-If you don't see the above settings in Visual Studio, be sure that you have installed at least Visual Studio version 16.4 or above.
-Once the preview has been installed, you can enable acquiring team models for completions through Tools > Options > IntelliCode.
+If you don't see the above settings in Visual Studio, be sure that you have installed at least Visual Studio version 16.8 or above.

 Once the training is complete, try writing some code using the classes/types that are particular to your repo - you should see starred suggestions for the most common cases.